TDennisCS/TDennisCS/README.md

 -  Hi, I’m @TDennisCS
 - I’m interested in Natural Language Processing and Machine learning
 - I’m currently learning everything I'm currently new to the space.
 I'm a undergrad at ODU for Computer Science.
-- I’m looking to collaborate on anything right now.
+- I’m looking to collaborate on everything right now.
 "I want to learn as much as I can."
 - 📫 How to reach me @tdenn007@odu.edu